-In February 2017, the Company entered into a research grant agreement with VivaBioCell S.p.A.
-(VBC), a subsidiary of NantCell, Inc. (NantCell).
+In February 2017, we entered into a research grant agreement with VivaBioCell S.p.A., or VBC, a subsidiary of NantCell.
 NantCell is an affiliate of NantWorks.
-Pursuant to this research grant agreement, VBC conducted research and development activities related to the Company's NK cell lines using VBC's proprietary technology.
-The Company paid \$0.6 million to VBC, which was recorded in prepaid expenses and other current assets on the condensed consolidated balance sheet and benefited from the research and development activities over a one year timeframe.
-The Company recognized research and development expense of \$0 and \$0.2 million on the condensed consolidated statements of operations for the three months ended September 30, 2018 and 2017, respectively, and \$0.1 million and \$0.4 million for the nine months ended September 30, 2018 and 2017, respectively.
-Prepaid expenses and other current assets on the condensed consolidated balance sheet has been reduced by the expense recognized.
+VBC conducted research and development activities related to our NK cell lines using VBC's proprietary technology.
+We recognized research and development expense of \$0.1 million on the condensed consolidated statements of operations for the three months ended March 31, 2018.
+No expense was incurred for the three months ended March 31, 2019.